Our Trustees | O Matou Tarahitī

 Chris was appointed Chair in May 2022 and previously has been a Trustee since July 2018.
 A lawyer by trade, he is a partner in a New Plymouth law firm with a particular focus on property, trust and commercial law.
 Before practising as a lawyer, he worked in a range of policy and advisory roles in the public sector, both at the Treasury and the Ministry of Social Development.

-As well as his role on the Trust, he is a trustee on a range of other charitable trusts.
+As well as his role on the Toi Foundation Board, he is a Trustee on a range of other charitable trusts.

 Chris and his wife Bridget live in New Plymouth with their two sons and enjoy all the benefits of the outdoors lifestyle in Taranaki from the mountain to the sea.

 Robin was appointed as a Trustee in June 2017.
-A chartered accountant recently retired from the practice of Staples Rodway Taranaki and now actively engaged with a number of governance roles.
+Robin is a retired chartered accountant and now actively engaged with a number of governance roles.
 He is a Fellow of the Institute of Chartered Accountants of Australia and New Zealand and a member of the Institute of Directors.

 Robin completed his education at Victoria University with a Bachelor of Commerce and Administration.
 Joining the accounting profession in Wellington, that was soon followed by several years in Asia and the United States and eventually residing in Taranaki from 1985.

-Robin has throughout in his professional career had the opportunity to work with a wide variety of organisations in providing services centred around corporate recovery, strategic advice, assurance, governance and a number of related services.
+Robin has throughout in his professional career had the opportunity to work with a wide variety of organisations in providing services centred around corporate recovery, strategic advice, assurance, governance and several related services.

-Robin is currently Chair of Venture Taranaki Trust, Chair of the Western Institute of Technology Taranaki Limited.
+Robin was previously Chair of Venture Taranaki Trust and Chair of the Western Institute of Technology Taranaki Limited.
 Robin is currently a Director of Tui Ora Limited, Director of Toi Foundation Holdings Limited, Member of the Standing Committee of the Anglican Diocese of Waikato and Taranaki and serves as the Chair of its Finance Committee, Trustee of the Dame Malvina Major Foundation and is Chair of the Dame Malvina Major Foundation – Taranaki Committee.

-Robin is married to Barbara who has, and continues to support Robin throughout his professional career, as well their daughters Emma (corporate consultant, London) and Renee (process engineer, Auckland).
+Robin is married to Barbara who has, and continues to support Robin throughout his professional career, as well their daughters Emma (sustainability and environmental consultant, Auckland) and Renee (process engineer, Taranaki).

 Born in Pakistan, raised and educated in England, Bali started his New Zealand teaching career at Spotswood College in 1975.
 He has since gone on to be the principal of four secondary schools and Deputy Chief Executive of NZQA.